-HIS 226 A continuation of HIS 225, which examines the history of the United States from the post Civil War period to the present.
+A continuation of HIS 225, which examines the history of the United States from the post Civil War period to the present.
 All topics are examined in a global context.
-Prerequisite: ENG 099 or ESL 031 or placement beyond.

 This course fulfills the Historical Place requirement in the General Education Curriculum.